 With these implants in place, we can attach a bridge at the same appointment, making this one of the best, most affordable, and long-lasting protocols for missing teeth!

 Unlike dentists whose only training in dental implants is often a short course, our board-certified periodontists, Dr. Meltzer and Dr. Wael Isleem, were trained at some of the best Dental Schools in the world.

 We are, as a result, extremely experienced in full arch dental implants utilizing the most advanced dental implants utilizing the most advanced advanced dental technologies and guided surgical software.

-In his career, Dr. Meltzer has placed over 30,000 dental implants and has lectured internationally on dental implant treatments and technologies.
 Because of our specialty training and in-office lab technician, we can place permanent teeth for you with only one procedure at one location.